 Q: Is menopause anxiety permanent?

-A: No. Most women see significant improvement with targeted interventions as their hormones naturally stabilize post-menopause.
+A: No — most improve with targeted interventions as hormones stabilize post-menopause.

-A: Absolutely.
-Balancing your blood sugar with adequate protein and fiber is essential.
-Try to avoid caffeine spikes.
+A: Yes, stabilize blood sugar with protein/fiber; avoid caffeine spikes.

-Save this guide for your toolkit.
-Hormone shifts are temporary.
-You can reclaim your calm.
+Save this for your toolkit.
+Hormone shifts are temporary — reclaim your calm.

 Get Your Free Over-35 Wellness Blueprint